cossacklabs/acra-engineering-demo/db-acra-migration/README.md

     bash -s -- db-acra-migration
 ```

-This command downloads a simple Python application that run data migration in a database, Acra Docker containers, PostgreSQL database, sets up the environment, configures python application to encrypt data, and provides a list of links for you to try.
+This command downloads a simple Python application that run data migration in a database, Acra Docker containers, PostgreSQL database, sets up the environment, configures python application that run migration process, and provides a list of links for you to try.

 ## 2. What's inside